Fastdruid/ReCDTV/README.md

 ## Unobtainium (non Commodore) parts.

-TBC - This will list "regular" parts that are NLA.
+This will list "regular" parts that are NLA.

+1) T1 - The transformer for the VFD power.
+This is both unavailable and almost certainly impossible to remove from a board without destroying it.

 ### Connectors
 #### CN26, CN17B, CN18 - 3 way